Introduction

 Research on digital choice architecture and algorithmic personalization shows that the combination of personalization and instant feedback can increase the likelihood of rapid decisions, especially under high cognitive load.
 The algorithm learns from past behavior and anticipates the next step, further shortening the space for deliberation.

 This process is reinforced by salience mechanisms.
 Research on attention and digital environments highlights that notifications, temporary offers, and visually emphasized social comparisons can capture attention at moments of mental fatigue.
-The result is not explicit coercion, but subtle steering: certain choices become more visible, easier, and more “timely” precisely when the capacity to evaluate alternatives is reduced.
+What follows is not explicit coercion, but subtle steering: certain choices become more visible, easier, and more “timely” precisely when the capacity to evaluate alternatives is reduced.

 In behavioral economics, this phenomenon aligns with evidence on limited attention and convenience heuristics.
 When the environment decides which information appears first and with greater intensity, it reorganizes cognitive priorities.
 The decision is no longer only “what do I choose,” but also “what was presented to me at that moment.”